HiimHotta/Data-Science-Foundations-using-R-Specialization/Course 4 - Exploratory Data Analysis/week 1/project/README.md

 Some initial consideration:

+1. The original Github Repo is from [rdpeng](https://github.com/rdpeng/ExData_Plotting1), or Roger D. Peng.

-1. The resolution was made by me, but I like to compare after i complete the assignment how others made the graphs.
+2. The resolution was made by me, but I like to compare after i complete the assignment how others made the graphs.
 I really liked this version from [skycrater](https://rpubs.com/skycrater/180401)

-2. Details about how the convertion of data from `character` to `Date` and `Posix` are commented in the code.
+3. Details about how the convertion of data from `character` to `Date` and `Posix` are commented in the code.

 # Course 4 - Exploratory Data Analysis